soodaayush/BVHApp/README.md

 ## Lessons Learned

-I gained valuable experience in designing a user-friendly interface and organizing school-related information effectively.
+I gained valuable experience in designing a user-friendly interface for students and organizing school-related information effectively to make the app easy to use.

 ## The Mobile App